London House Sparrow Parks Project

 Reports have been submitted to the main project funders, and a PhD thesis has been submitted to Imperial College London, based on the results.
 Advisory sheets have been produced by RSPB on how to establish and maintain the tested habitat types.
 It is hoped that peer reviewed papers on the results of the project will be produced in due course.
 Most of the trial plots set up during the project are still being maintained by the project partners.

 All three of the test habitat types increased numbers of invertebrates compared with the usual short grass found in parks.
 Invertebrate numbers were highest in the native wildflower meadows, although more pollinators (butterflies and bees) were attracted to the ‘wildlife seed’ plots.
 House sparrows however did not use the wildflower meadows - they preferred the wildlife seed plots.
 This is probably because the more open structure of the vegetation meant they could access the invertebrates in wildlife seed plots more easily.
 They used these plots almost entirely during the breeding season, and not for seed in winter.

 Woodland Biodiversity Advisor

-We’ve been working with the following partner organisations to set up and manage the trial habitat plots:
+The following partner organisations worked with us to set up and manage the trial habitat plots:

 - The Royal Parks